// Initialize the SDK with API credentials

 Quickstart

-This is how an integration with OpenAI looks like: on your backend you use one of Stream SDKs and have OpenAI join a call hosted on Stream.
-After that you can directly use the OpenAI Realtime API to handle events and to pass instructions to the AI agent.
+This is what an integration with OpenAI looks like: on your backend you use one of the Stream SDKs and have OpenAI join a call hosted on Stream.
+After that you can directly use the OpenAI Realtime API to handle events and pass instructions to the AI agent.

 Connecting an AI Agent